Ghost Stories (2020 film): Anurag Kashyap

+Dibakar Banerjee

-A man (Sukant Goel) arrives in a small town, Bees-ghara to find it empty, except for a boy and girl.
-He is told that everyone has been eaten by the girl's father, who is the councilman of Sau-ghara, the big town.
-At first, the man refuses to believe the person, but when he tries to go out, he encounters a zombie woman who attacks him.
+A man arrives in a small town known as, Bees-ghara, to find it empty, except for a young boy and a girl.
+He is told that everyone has been eaten by the girl's father who is the councilman of Sau-ghara, the big town.
+At first, the man refuses to believe them, but when he tries to go out, he encounters a zombie woman who attacks him.
 The boy rescues him, and back in the safe house, he decides to save the children and alert the local authorities.
-When he gets out and enters a school, he sees the principal behaving strangely.
+When he gets out and enters a school, he sees the blind principal behaving strangely.
 The principal suddenly runs away.
 The children explain that some people, in order to save themselves from getting eaten, started eating others too as the creatures do not eat those who also eat human flesh.
 As the man watches, the school principal screams and convulses on the ground.
-The girl's father, who resembles a hairy bear-like creature enters their room.
-The creature, who has poor vision, is unable to detect the presence of the man and the children until the girl, overcome by love for her father, goes near him, only to be killed and eaten by him.
+The girl's father, who resembles a hairy humanoid creature enters the school room.
+The creature's poor vision makes it unable to detect the presence of the man and the children until the girl, overcome by love for her father, goes near him only to be killed and eaten by him.
 The other two, stunned, do not move for a day, and the monster leaves.
-The boy has an idea that they take the blood from the girl's remains and cover their faces with it so that the zombies will believe that they too are zombies and let them go.
-The entire place is under surveillance by the girl's father and upon seeing the pair, he checks them personally.
+The boy has an idea that they take the blood from the girl's remains and cover their faces with it so that the zombies will believe that they too are flesh-eaters and let them go.
+The entire town center is under surveillance by the girl's father and upon seeing the pair, he checks them personally.
 He grows suspicious of the boy, who in reaction, eats some of the flesh of the girl.
-The monster turns to the man, who holds himself, but gets scared and starts running, resulting in him being chased by the zombies.
-On the way, he falls into a trap.
-He is thrown the girl's hand, so that he can demonstrate he is one of them.
-The man refuses to do so, and screams as the girl's father pounces on him, only to wake up from what is supposedly a dream.
-The man is then confused as he wakes up in the same trap he fell into, and runs towards Bees-ghara.
+The monster turns to the man, who remains still so as to be unseen, but gets scared and starts running, resulting in him being chased by the eaters.
+On his way, he falls into a pit trap.
+He is thrown the girl's hand so that he can demonstrate he is one of them.
+The man refuses to do so and screams as the girl's father pounces on him, only to wake up from what is supposedly a dream.
+The man is then confused as he wakes up in the same trap he fell into and runs towards Bees-ghara.
 Finding the place deserted and burning, he assumes the worst and cries that he failed to save the children.
-At the same time, a car comes, full of people who resembled the earlier zombies.
-The man is taken by them and they tell him that they are people of Sau-ghara and that nobody lives in Bees-ghara after they burned it down because it was a very inferior place.
+At the same time a car comes, full of people who bear a striking resemblance to the eaters.
+The man is then taken in a jeep by them, and they tell him that they are people of Sau-ghara and that nobody lives in Bees-ghara after they burned it down because it was a very inferior place.